Phuket for AmericansResidency & Visas

 Option 2 — Thailand Elite Privilege Card

-Critical limitation: The Elite Card does not count toward PR eligibility.
-If you want Thai PR, the Elite Card is the wrong path — you must switch to Non-Immigrant visa and restart a 3-year clock.
-Most buyers don't pursue Thai PR, but it is worth knowing before committing $30,000.
+$15,000–$30,000 one-time, 5–20 years, no income requirement.
+Critical limitation: does not count toward PR eligibility.
+If you ever want Thai PR, you must cancel the Elite Card, switch to Non-Immigrant visa, and restart a 3-year clock.
+Most buyers don't pursue Thai PR, but worth knowing before committing $30,000.

 Option 3 — Non-Immigrant B (For Business Owners)

 For Americans who own or work for a Thai company.
 Annual renewal with work permit.
-This is the only visa category among the four that counts toward Thai PR eligibility (after 3 consecutive years with consistent Thai-taxable income).
-Appropriate for Americans establishing a business alongside their property purchase.
+The only visa among these four that counts toward Thai PR eligibility (after 3 consecutive years).

 Option 4 — Digital Nomad Visa (DTV)

-Launched in 2024.
-5-year renewable. $40,000/year income from remote work for a foreign employer.
-Cost approximately $300–$500 processed through a licensed agent.
+Launched 2024.
+5-year renewable, ~$400, $40K/year from remote foreign employment.
 No Thai work authorization.
 Does not count toward PR.
-Suitable for remote workers who want longer stays without the Elite Card's upfront cost or the LTR's income documentation requirements.
+Suitable for remote workers wanting longer stays without Elite Card's upfront cost.

 LTR Visa10yr renewable~$200$80K/yrYes (some)No